 my ghostly sister bid eternity with me.

-She said there was another vial filled with poison, left untouched.
+She said there was yet another vial of poison, left untouched.

 Her fleeing lover had abandoned it in haste.